Veterinary anesthesia: Specialization in anesthesia

 In North America, the American College of Veterinary Anesthesia and Analgesia is one of 22 specialty organizations recognized by the American Veterinary Medical Association.
 The ACVAA was recognized by the AVMA in 1975, despite attempts by the AVMA to include anesthesia as a subspecialty of surgery or medicine.
 As of 2016, there are more than 250 diplomates of the ACVAA.
 To become an ACVAA board-certified Diplomate, veterinarians must have at least one year of clinical practice experience followed by three years of anesthesia residency training under the supervision of ACVAA Diplomates, have accepted for publication a scientific peer-reviewed research article, and passed both a written and clinical competency examination.

 In Europe, the European College of Veterinary Anaesthesia and Analgesia (ECVAA) is one of 23 specialty organizations recognized by the European Board of Veterinary Specialization.
-As of 2018, there are over 4,000 active ECVA Diplomates.
+As of 2024, there are over 4,000 EBVS veterinary specialists in various specialties, out of which 348 are ECVAA Diplomates.